 - Preheat your oven to 180°C (356°F) and line the base of 2 baking trays with a sheet of parchment paper.

-- Add the flour, baking soda and salt and mix using a spatula until the ingredients stick together to form a dough.
-Add in two thirds of the chocolate chunks and chocolate chips and knead the mixture to evenly distribute them throughout the dough.
+- Add the flour, baking soda, baking powder, and salt and mix using a spatula until the ingredients stick together to form a dough.
+Add in three-quarters of the chocolate chunks and chocolate chips and stir them into the cookie dough.

 - Use an ice cream or cookie scoop to measure out the cookies and place them on the lined baking trays, leaving at least 2 inches between each cookie.
 Top the cookies with the remaining chocolate chunks and chocolate chips (this will create lovely chocolate pools on top of your cookies).

 © addictedtodates.com.
 All content and images are protected by copyright.
-Please do not use my images or recipe without my permission.
-Please do not republish this recipe, instead, include a link to this post for the recipe.
+If you want to share this recipe, please do so using the share buttons provided.
+Do not screenshot or republish the recipe or content in full. instead, include a link to this post for the recipe.